← Home

 What changed

 Testing and details matter.
-The model would sometimes be confidently wrong — talking about riding into the East Bay when the route was miles away on the coast.
+The model would sometimes be confidently wrong like talking about riding into the East Bay when the route was miles away on the coast.
 I needed to cut the route better, provide better instructions on what to follow and what was important.

 I'm still tuning how much to trust the model vs. how much to verify against the actual route geometry.